Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Introduction

 \section{Introduction}

-In the {\em linear response} regime, statistical outputs of a dynamical system vary proportionally to infinitesimal input perturbations applied to the dynamics.
-In idealized chaotic maps, known as Anosov diffeomorphisms, Ruelle first proved the existence of linear response and proposed a linear response formula \cite{ruelleDifferentiationSRBStates1997, ruelleDifferentiationSRBStates2003} (see \S \ref{sec:detailedIntro} for details).
-Linear response studies are of fundamental scientific and engineering interest, especially in climate studies \cite{lucarini1,lucarini2,bodai}, because linear response quantifies the influence of infinitesimal parameter perturbations, such as anthropogenic forcings, on the ensemble behavior, or equivalently in ergodic systems, the long-term behavior of the system.
-Furthermore, the derivatives of statistics to parameters are crucial objects in scientific computing: they are used to solve design optimization, parameter selection and uncertainty quantification problems (see, e.g., \cite{reviewThermoacoustics, reviewTurbulence1, reviewTurbulence2} for surveys of such applications in aerodynamic turbulent flows).
-But despite their importance, the lack of an efficient and rigorous computation of Ruelle's linear response formula \cite{ruelleDifferentiationSRBStates1997, ruelleDifferentiationSRBStates2003} has hindered downstream applications of linear response in high-dimensional chaotic models encountered in practice.
-Recently, some new methods have been proposed to evaluate decomposed and regularized versions of Ruelle's formula \cite{chandramoorthyEfficientComputationLinear2021, ni2021fast, chandramoorthyComputableRealizationRuelle2020}.
-The purpose of this paper is the rigorous proof of one such method, the space-split sensitivity (S3) algorithm \cite{chandramoorthyEfficientComputationLinear2021}.
+\emph{Linear response} denotes the first order variation of statistical quantities associated to a dynamical system under a perturbation of this system.
+In the context of Anosov diffeomorphisms, this notion has been first studied by Ruelle, who gave a formula for linear response \cite{ruelleDifferentiationSRBStates1997, ruelleDifferentiationSRBStates2003,jiang_linear_response} (see \S \ref{sec:detailedIntro} for details).

+The application of linear response theory has gained traction in the applied sciences, and especially in climate studies (see \cite{lucarini1,lucarini2,bodai,ghilLucarini} and references therein).
+Linear response is also interesting from the point of view of engineering, as it can be used to study design optimization, parameter selection and uncertainty quantification problems (see, e.g., \cite{huhn,fidkowski2011review,shimizu2018output,blonigan2014least,dow2011uncertainty} in the context of aerodynamic turbulent flows).
+But despite their importance, the lack of an efficient and rigorous computation of linear response has hindered downstream applications of linear response in high-dimensional chaotic models encountered in practice.

+Recently, some new methods have been proposed to evaluate decomposed and regularized versions of Ruelle's formula \cite{chandramoorthyComputableRealizationRuelle2020,chandramoorthyEfficientComputationLinear2021, ni2021fast,sliwiak2021spacesplit}.
+The purpose of this paper is to give full mathematical justification of the validity of one of this method, the space-split sensitivity (S3) algorithm \cite{chandramoorthyEfficientComputationLinear2021,sliwiak2021spacesplit}.
+In doing so, we depart from the strategy of \cite{chandramoorthyEfficientComputationLinear2021}: the use of the spaces of anisotropic distributions from \cite{GLK} allows us to get a more direct understanding of the quantities that appear in the S3 algorithm.
+Such spaces have proved themselves extremely useful in hyperbolic dynamics since their introduction in \cite{BKL} (see \cite{quest} for a survey on this topic and \cite{Bal2} for a textbook presentation).
+Beyond the use of spaces of anisotropic distribution, our presentation differs from \cite{chandramoorthyEfficientComputationLinear2021} since we give a coordinate-free version of the ideas from \cite{chandramoorthyEfficientComputationLinear2021}.

 Before recalling the steps of the S3 algorithm in \S \ref{sec:algorithm} and stating our main result, Theorem \ref{theorem:main}, let us recall a few facts about statistical properties of Anosov systems.